tvbeat/public/docs/weighted.md

 ### **Rating (RTG)**
 Rating is calculated as a proportion of active households within their relevant universe.
 As base time unit is one minute, base unit of rating is average minute rating, a number of HHs tuned to a given minute.
-All intervals, contetnt and ads that are shorter than one minute will inherit the rating of the minute they start in.
+All intervals, content and ads that are shorter than one minute will inherit the rating of the minute they start in.

 ### **Share (SHR)**
 Is defined as a fraction of rating over HUT rating.